 Age - All horses will age differently.
 Age is actually a combination of the horses age in years plus the amount of races it has had.
 Thus some horses racing careers will be shorter or longer than others.
 All horses are retired from the game after their 20th game year.
 Timed workouts do not affect the aging process.

-Surface - Your horse may prefer Dirt or Turf or it may not matter.
+Surface - Your horse may prefer Dirt or Turf it does matter.

 Weight - Each horse has the ability to carry additional weight better or worse than others.